-Whether you’re new to the world of big data and looking to break into a Data Engineering role, or you’re an experienced Data Engineer looking for a new opportunity, preparing for an upcoming interview can be overwhelming.
-Given how competitive this market is right now, you better be prepared for your interview.
-The following are some of the top data engineer interview questions you can likely expect at your interview, along with possible reasons why these questions are asked, plus the answers that interviewers are typically looking for.
+Whether you’re new to the world of big data and looking to break into a Data Engineering role or an experienced Data Engineer looking for a new opportunity, preparing for an upcoming interview can be overwhelming.
+Given how competitive this market is right now, it is important to be prepared for your interview.
+The following are some of the top data engineer interview questions and answers you can likely expect at your interview, along with reasons why these questions are asked and the type of answers that interviewers are typically looking for.

 1. What is Data Engineering?

 This may seem like a pretty basic data engineer interview questions, but regardless of your skill level, this may come up during your interview.
 Your interviewer wants to see what your specific definition of data engineering is, which also makes it clear that you know what the work entails.
 So, what is it?
 In a nutshell, it is the act of transforming, cleansing, profiling, and aggregating large data sets.
 You can also take it a step further and discuss the daily duties of a data engineer, such as ad-hoc data query building and extracting, owning an organization’s data stewardship, and so on.